Computing the spectrum and pseudospectrum of infinite-volume operators from local patches: Spectral gap bound

 \section{Spectral gap bound}

 It was proven in \cite{colbrook_2019} that the pseudospectral inclusion bound $\varepsilon_{L, \lambda, x}$ always converges to $\rho_H(\lambda)$ as $L \to \infty$, at least for normal, short-range operators.
 However, the convergence is not uniform in the operator $H$, and thus cannot be used to provide a lower bound on $\rho_H(\lambda)$.
 As described in the introduction, we can work around this by instead using $\varepsilon_{L, \lambda}$, which is defined as the infimum of $\varepsilon_{L, \lambda, x}$ over all $x \in \Rn$.
-In this section, we prove Theorem~\ref{introThm}, which is restated below for convenience.
+In this section, we prove Theorem~\ref{introThmNew} by constructing, for any quasimode $\psi$ of the infinite-volume operator $H$, a quasimode of $H$ that is restricted to a square $B_L(x)$.
+Taking inspiration from~\cite{chonchaiya_2011,chandlerwilde_2023,chandlerwilde_2024,lindner_unpublished}, we do so by multiplying $\psi$ with a compactly supported function of the following form.